Our Story

 Other Efforts in Melanie's Memory

 The family farm has also been used to rescue and/or to restore sick animals back to good health.
 Among them is, Monty, an Australian Shepherd which Melanie rescued.
-Melanie's Dad cares for the animals.
+Melanie's dad cares for the animals.

 Melanie with her first dog named Diana.